Here we shall examine medical ethics both in clinical practice and ethics in medical research.

 These are essential features of civilisation.

 However, there is much that has changed over the years and this is worthy of discussion.
 Today it is universally accepted that slavery is wrong, but this concept is only a couple of hundred years old.1William Wilberforce.
 At the time of the New Testament, slavery was accepted as a fact of life.
 Attitudes towards homosexuality have changed enormously, at least in civilised countries.
 In recent years, young people have wanted to tear down statues of the Victorian greats, allegedly because they were racist.
 If these young people had more insight, they would realise that before about 1960, most people were racist by modern standards.
-They lack the insight to ask how the Victorians would look at them today, if they could.
-They would find them godless, shallow, narcissistic with selfies and living their lives on Facebook, lacking respect, selfish and mentally frail.
+These young people also lack the ability to ask how the Victorians would view them today, if they could.
+They would find them godless, shallow, narcissistic with selfies and living their lives on Facebook, lacking respect, arrogant, selfish and mentally frail.
 We now call them snowflakes.

 Medical advances sometimes produce ethical conundrums that were not present before.
 Ethics is not fixed in time but needs to move with the time.
 As well as looking at ethics in practice, the law is also considered and this has changed much in recent years.
 A doctor must remain within the limits of the law.